Acer castorrivularis: History and classification

 The species was described from a lone type specimen, the holotype leaf specimen UCMP 93l0A, B. Both the part and counterpart of the type specimen are currently preserved in the paleobotanical collections housed at the University of California Museum of Paleontology in Berkeley, California.
 The specimen was studied by paleobotanists Jack A. Wolfe of the United States Geological Survey, Denver office and Toshimasa Tanai of Hokkaido University.
 Wolfe and Tanai published their 1987 type description for A. castorrivularis in the Journal of the Faculty of Science, Hokkaido University.

-The etymology of the chosen specific name castorrivularis is a combination of the words "Castor", the genus name for beavers, and "rivularis", Latin for rill or brook, in recognition of the type and only location for the species at Beaver Creek.
+The authors state that the specific epithet recognises the type and only location for the species at Beaver Creek.
+Castor is the genus name for beavers and rivularis may be roughly translated as "pertaining to brooks".

 Description

 The leaves of Acer castorrivularis are simple in structure and are generally ovate in shape, with perfectly actinodromous vein structure in which the primary veins originate at the base of the lamina and run out towards the margin.
 The leaves are unlobed and have five primary veins of which the basal pair are weakly developed, and have an estimated size of 7 cm long by 5 cm wide in overall dimension.
 The morphology of A. castorrivularis suggests placement into the Acer section Macrantha.
 This is based on the overall vein structure and small uniformly sized teeth, although it is the only Tertiary member of section Macrantha to be unlobed.